Wiznet/WIZnet-S2E-Tool-GUI/README.md

 # [Configuration Tool Wiki](https://github.com/Wiznet/WIZnet-S2E-Tool-GUI/wiki)

+# Trouble Shooting
+Updated 23/12/01 : When re-selecting a module after apply setting, some field values ​​may be lost.
+This error occurs when receiving UDP packets multiple times.
+**There is no problem with the module** , but we will resolve the issue of updating the GUI screen correctly as soon as possible.[Bug](https://github.com/Wiznet/WIZnet-S2E-Tool-GUI/issues/35)

 New to the WIZnet Configuration Tool?
 Visit the Wiki page.

 The wiki page contains getting started guides, how to use tool, and troubleshooting guides.